KITcii/smart-contract-dev-support/Idioms/Deactivation Pattern/README.md

 ```

 ## Resulting Context
-The application of the Deactivation Pattern ensures that the contract cannot be used while mitigating the risk associated with using the ``self-desctruct(...)`` operation to remove the smart contract.
+The application of the Deactivation Pattern ensures that the contract cannot be used while mitigating the risk associated with using the ``selfdesctruct(...)`` operation to remove the smart contract.

 ## Rationale
 Keeping outdated smart contracts executable on the distributed ledger may result in unintended calls of the respective smart contract.
-The Deactivation Patterns provides a way to regulate the executability so that it is impossible to use the smart contract, as assets are immediately returned.
+The Deactivation Patterns provides a way to regulate the executability so that it is impossible to use the smart contract because assets are immediately returned.

 ## Related Patterns
 \-